Invasive Devices

-Invasive devices such as intravenous lines (IVs) and urinary catheters are necessary tools to help treat people who are ill.
-They are commonplace in most healthcare facilities and even at home.
-The devices are also often taken for granted by the people who use them.
-Unfortunately, whenever an invasive device is used, there is a potential for infection, including healthcare-acquired infections (HAIs), which can lead to sepsis.
+Invasive devices such as intravenous lines (IVs) and urinary catheters are necessary tools to help treat people who are ill or have certain medical conditions.
+They are commonplace in most healthcare facilities.

 Sepsis, which was often called blood poisoning, is the body’s life-threatening response to infection.
 Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.